jBonoraW/rpg-kata-javascript/README.md

     - Dead characters cannot be healed
     - Healing cannot raise health above 1000

+## QUESTIONS
+# First iteration
+- Magic number 0, 1000 health and level
+- Make it easy, we don't need a class
+- Should we use those magic number variable in tests?
+Is it isolated?

 ## Iteration Two ##

 1. A Character cannot Deal Damage to itself.